Dissipative quadratizations of polynomial ODE systems: Existence of dissipativity-preserving quadratizations

 A quadratization will be called~\emph{inner-quadratic} if the set of new variables $\bg$ is inner-quadratic.
 We will also always assume that the new variables are sorted by degree, that is, $\deg g_1 \leqslant \deg g_2 \leqslant \ldots \leqslant \deg g_m$. \end{definition}

-The rationale behind the notion of inner-quadratic quadratization is that at most quadratic relations between the new variables give us the flexibility to ``tune'' the right-hand side of the resulting quadratic system (like in Example~\ref{ex:stability}).
+The rationale behind the notion of inner-quadratic quadratization is that at most quadratic relations between the new variables give us the flexibility to ``tune'' the right-hand side of the resulting quadratic system in the same fashion as we added a multiple of $y - x^2$ in~Example~\ref{ex:stability}.
+These additional terms force the trajectory to stay on the image of the map $\bx \to (\bx, \by)$, on which the properties of the original dynamics (such as dissipativity) are preserved.
 The following definition formalizes this observation.

 \begin{definition}[Stabilizers] Consider a polynomial ODE system $\bx' = \bp(\bx)$ and its inner-quadratic quadratization given by $m$ new variables $\by = \bg(\bx)$ and right-hand side $\bq_1(\bx, \by), \bq_2(\bx, \by)$ of the resulting quadratic system as in Definition~\ref{def:quadr}.
 For every $1 \leqslant i \leqslant m$, by the definition of inner-quadratic set, there exist $a_i, b_i \in \{\bx, y_1, \ldots, y_{i - 1}\}$ such that the equality $y_i = a_ib_i$ holds if we replace each $y_j$ with $g_j(\bx)$.
 We define \emph{the $i$-th stabilizer} by $h_i(\bx, \by) := y_i - a_ib_i$.